sinclairzx81/smoke/readme.md

 const socket3 = node1.sockets.connect('0.0.0.1', 7000)   // ok
 ```
 <a name="Example2"></a>
-## Rest Server and Host names
+## Rest Server and Addresses

 The following code demonstrates setting up a node running a rest server.
-The node is registered with the domain 'foobar.com' which is registered against the hub this node is connected to.
-Another node `node1` is created and fetches the content from the Rest server.
+This code
+setups on a `host` node that runs a small rest server.
+A seconary node is created
+and uses the `host` address to make a `fetch` request.

 ```typescript
 import { Node } from 'smoke-node'